Zinc is a nutrient that plays a vital role in immune system response, wound healing, synthesizing proteins and DNA, and many other bodily functions.

 Although zinc deficiencies are rare in the United States, people should always speak to a doctor if they have concerns about their nutrient intake.

-People can find zinc supplements at their local pharmacy, drugstore, and online.
+People can find zinc supplements at their local pharmacy or drugstore.